laibaaa21/React-Portfolio-2025/README.md

 # Laiba's React Portfolio

-A modern, responsive portfolio website built with React, featuring a clean UI and a component-based architecture.
+A modern, full-stack portfolio website with a React frontend and Node.js/Express backend, featuring a clean UI, component-based architecture, and secure API endpoints.

 ## Features